e-bolton1/Pet-Classification/README.md

 ## Step 4: Test Your Model

 After training, you can decline using the camera, and change the `"Input"` mode to `"File"`, and upload a test image, from the `"Test"` folder in this repository.
+Save your results in '"Results Sheet"'.

 ![Test Your Model](tutorial/7.png)